2021 West Nile Virus Activity (as of January 2022)

-West Nile Virus (WNV) is a potentially serious illness.
-Experts believe it is established as a seasonal epidemic in North America that flares up in the summer and continues into the fall.
-It can infect humans, birds, horses and some other mammals.
+West Nile virus (WNV) is a seasonal epidemic in North America that flares up in the summer and continues into the fall.
+It can infect humans, birds, horses, and some other mammals.
 In a small number of people infected by the virus, the disease can be serious, even fatal.

 How is WNV spread?

-- WNV is most often spread to humans by the bite of an infected mosquito that gets infected by biting a bird that carries the virus.
+- WNV is most often spread to humans by the bite of an infected mosquito.
+The mosquito becomes infected by biting a bird that carries the virus.
 Horses and other mammals bitten by mosquitoes that carry the virus can also become infected.
-Whenever mosquitoes are active, there is a risk of getting WNV.
-The risk is highest from late July through September.
+Whenever mosquitoes are active, there is a risk of getting WNV; however, the risk is highest from late July through September.

 - WNV is not spread through casual contact such as touching or kissing a person with the virus.